CARPARTI/Server---sockets/README.md

-This runs a push, pop, and print operatins on a server
+This runs a push, pop, and print operations on a server